Thursday, August 25, 2011

 Perhaps war-inspired art—for all its worth—is best summed-up by an exhibit at the Museum of Contemporary Art.
 Running through May 18, the exhibit is named after the soul singer Edwin Starr’s song “War.”
 The song’s refrain repeats: “War, what is it good for?
 Absolutely nothing.”

-5 : : : P O L V O : : :: from the 2003 Polvo archives Duct tape as art of war By Michael Hirtzer Columbia Chronicle, A&E Editor Duct tape, the ...
+5 : : : P O L V O : : :: from the 2003 Polvo archives Duct tape as art of war By Michael Hirtzer Columbia Chronicle, A&E Editor Duct tape, the all-purpose silver tape, is finding its ...